kyoukaya/rhine/readme.md

 }
 ```

-## Background and Future Plans
+## Background

-A lot of the code for Rhine came from [Hoxy](https://github.com/kyoukaya/hoxy), a previous attempt at this concept which didn't work out so well as it tried to marshal every single packet sent and received by the client, which caused many development problems.
-The situation in Arknights is however slightly different, as most packets received by the client affect the client in a very programmatic way, it essentially sends delta patches in the form of JSON objects.
+A lot of the code for rhine came from [Hoxy](https://github.com/kyoukaya/hoxy), a previous attempt at this concept which didn't work out so well as it tried to marshal every single packet sent and received by the client, which caused many development problems.
+The situation in Arknights is however slightly different, as most packets received by the client affect the client in a programmatic way.
+Arknight's game servers send delta patches in the form of JSON objects to modify and delete aspects of the game state.
 This lets us model mirror the client's game state a lot easier without perfectly marshalling all the packets.

-Mirroring the client's game state is exactly the goal of the gamestate module, though at the moment it only unmarshalls the initial synchronization packet and stores it.
-A good amount of reflection will be required to apply the delta patches sent by the server, but it's high on my priority.
-Once, completed, gamestate would enable a KancolleViewer-like application which is always something I wanted to do as well.

-Higher on my priority though, is porting [ArkPlanner](https://github.com/ycremar/ArkPlanner) to go, combined with the data available to Rhine, mods will make one's farm a lot easier than inputting it into the website.
+## Contact

-If you're interested in Rhine and want to talk to me about it, message me on discord @ kyoukaya#6240.
-Might make a server if there's any interest.
+If you're interested in rhine and want to talk to me about it, message me on Discord @kyoukaya#6240, or join the [discord server](https://discord.gg/zXhE7vA)!